Cassini-UVIS/users_guide/01_uvis_on_pds.md

 The Cassini spacecraft is powered by 3 radioisotope thermoelectric generators (RTGs), which use heat from the natural decay of plutonium-238 to generate direct current electricity via thermocouples.
 The RTGs produce a constant background noise that needs to be subtracted from the UVIS observation.
 There are other backgrounds that may or may not contribute to the total raw counts; however the RTG background is internal to the spacecraft and must always be dealt with.
-More descriptions on the handling of RTG background can be found in Chapters {numref}`sec_calib`, 4, 7, and 8.
+More descriptions on the handling of RTG background can be found in Chapters {numref}`sec:calib`, 4, 7, and 8.

 A small light leak allowed undispersed interplanetary H Lyman-α to reach the EUV detector for pixels <720, corresponding to wavelengths shorter than 920 Å.
 For observations prior to 2007, this creates a background referred to as the “mesa” by the UVIS team.
 Users of this pre-2007 data should be careful to remove the affected pixels.